-Here is the problem: we have been led to believe that getting paid to work against the very forces that render our art world an industry just like any other means that our political potential will be rendered meaningless.
-But think of it this way: not getting paid by an industry in which you and your work circulate around a billionaire class is precisely what renders meaningless your political potential as an artist.
+Here is the problem: we have been led to believe that getting paid to work against the very forces that render our art world an industry just like any other will render meaningless our political potential as artists.
+But think of it this way: not getting paid by an industry in which you and your work support a billionaire class is precisely what renders meaningless your political potential as an artist.
 The demand to be paid is a political one.

 Here is what we must do: we must put our exceptionality to work.
 Putting our exceptionality to work means claiming the privilege of having it both ways.
 It means dissenting from the industry that we serve by demanding to be paid for the content we provide.
 And this demand can no longer be made on the basis of being an impoverished, marginalized, and exploited constituency.
 While there is still steep class stratification between artists, the art field is inarguably an elite one.
 This means that the demand for compensation must be made on behalf of a broader class struggle that extends well beyond the field’s impossibly high barriers to entry.

 W.A.G.E. agitates for the wholesale redistribution of resources within this industry and proposes forms of union building based on individual self-organization grounded in collective struggle that must take place laterally across class.
 Keep your ear to the ground.
 WAGENCY is coming.
 (Back to top.)